B-VLLM: A Vision Large Language Model with Balanced Spatio-Temporal Tokens: Experimental Result Discussion

 \subsection{Video Benchmark Quantitative Evaluation}

 We evaluate the proposed B-VLLM on various video benchmarks in a zero-shot manner.
 The video duration in the these benchmarks spans from 10 second to 1 hour, where the details are summarized in the supplementary materials.
 For open-end answering, we have MSVD-QA~\cite{msvd_and_msrvtt}, MSRVTT-QA~\cite{msvd_and_msrvtt} and ActivityNet-QA~\cite{activitynet}, which aim to evaluate the capacity of video captioning.
-Following recent works~\cite{videochatgpt, videollama2, llamavid}, for benchmarking with open-end question answering, performance is evaluated by comparing the similarity between the outputs of VLLMs and ground truth text using proprietary LLMs.

 For multi-choice question answering (MCQA), we have MVBench~\cite{videochat2} and VideoMME~\cite{videomme}, which are multi-purpose video understanding benchmarks; EgoSchema~\cite{egoschema} focuses on evaluating the temporal understanding capability; Perception~\cite{perceptiontest} aims to examine reasoning and perception skills of VLLMs; and VNBench~\cite{vnbench} evaluates a VLLM using the needle in a haystack manner: asking questions about one or more irrelevant images that are randomly inserted into a video.
-For MCQA, the performance is evaluated based on the accuracy of selecting the correct options.